 Second Paper: The Early Kurosawa Films

 The argument is often made that Kurosawa's early films were engaged in a project to explore Japan's social and political conditions in the early postwar years.
-What kinds of questions do you think Kurosawa was posing (or exploring) in the three films we saw: No Regrets for our Youth, Drunken Angel, and Stray Dog?
-Yoshimoto, for example, argues that No Regrets was "a political film, through and through,"(116) while Drunken Angel seems to take on the old feudal codes of the yakuza and portray them as anarchronistic in the face of the democratic ideals and scientific logic on which the new Japan is to be based.
-The language and imagery in No Regrets seems to suggest that a new kind of individual is necessary for postwar Japan, an individual with agency and subjectivity (shutaisei), while the imagery in Drunken Angel argues that postwar Japan is a mess and needs to be cleaned up and rid of the social and bodily diseases that confront it.
-Stray Dog, among other things, probes how memory and the past play a role in shaping postwar society and the identity of members of that society.
+What kinds of questions do you think Kurosawa was posing (or exploring) in the two films we saw: Drunken Angel, and Stray Dog?
+Yoshimoto, for example, argues that Drunken Angel seems to take on the old feudal codes of the yakuza and portray them as anarchronistic in the face of the democratic ideals and scientific logic on which the new Japan is to be based.
+Stray Dog, a visually restless film, probes how memory and the past play a role in shaping postwar society and the identity of members of that society.
+How do people become the way they are; how do they choose their path in life?
+How are Murakami and Yusa the same or different?
+Prince points out that "Capitalism, affluence, and murder are all linked in the dress [that Harumi saw], displayed in a store window where people too poor to buy it would be forced to see it."
+(98) What is criminality, what is madness, how might people from different generations answer these questions differently?
+The language and imagery of Stray Dog and Drunken Angel suggest that a new kind of individual is necessary for postwar Japan, an individual with agency and subjectivity (shutaisei), while both films also depict a postwar Japan that is a mess and needs to be cleaned up and rid of the social and bodily diseases that confront it.